More about: 13 Best Tours and Day Trips in Prague

 10. Mozart Tour of Prague

-The city of Prague is inevitably linked to Mozart's life: the State Theatre is where the composer's master opera 'Don Giovanni' premiered, the Church of St. Nicholas in Malá Strana, where Mozart played during his stays in Prague and where a mass was celebrated for him after his death.
-On this Mozart tour of Prague you will see both places and discover the historical centre of Prague with a professional guide.
+The city of Prague is inextricably linked to Mozart's life: the composer's masterpiece opera 'Don Giovanni' premiered at the State Theatre, and Mozart played at the Church of St. Nicholas in Malá Strana during his stays in Prague, where a mass was held in his honour after his death.
+On this Mozart tour of Prague, you will see both places and discover the historic centre with a professional guide.

 Information